SMerrony/keypadder/README.md

 # Keypadder
-Keypadder is a programmable virtual keypad you can access via a mobile phone or tablet.
+Keypadder is a programmable virtual keypad for your Linux desktop that you can access via a mobile phone or tablet.

 ![Screenshot1](./Screenshots/v0_1_0_French.png)
 ![Screenshot2](./Screenshots/v0_1_0_Musescore.png)